A jury finds Ahmaud Arbery's 3 killers guilty of federal hate crimes

 The jury deliberated for four hours.
 At the heart of this case was a question of whether or not race was a motivating factor in why the three defendants chased and shot Ahmaud Arbery as he ran through their coastal Georgia neighborhood in February 2020.

-The defendants were charged with violating Arbery's civil rights, kidnapping, and for the McMichaels, an additional charge of use of a firearm to commit a crime.
+The defendants were charged with violating Arbery's civil rights and kidnapping, and for the McMichaels, an additional charge of use of a firearm to commit a crime.
 All three men were convicted of murdering Arbery in a state trial last year and sentenced to life in prison.

 After the federal verdict Tuesday, members of Arbery's family emerged from the courthouse with arms raised.